 Three SSD Faculty Awarded Guggenheim Fellowships

-This article was originally published by UChicago News.
-Read the story on their site here.
+This article is adapted from a UChicago News article.
+Read the original story on their site here.

 Four UChicago scholars awarded 2021 Guggenheim Fellowships